Hodge correlators: Introduction

 Formula (\ref{3.12.05.3asd}) does not have a precise mathematical meaning.
 We understand it by postulating the perturbative series expansion with respect to a small parameter $h$, using the standard Feynman rules, and then taking the leading term in the asymptotic expansion as $N \to \infty, \hbar=N^{-1/2}$.
 This way we get a sum over a finite number of Feynman diagrams given by plane trivalent trees decorated by the factors of $W$.
 One needs to specify a volume form $\mu$ on $X $ to determine a measure ${\cal D}\varphi$ on the space of fields.
 Mathematically, we need $\mu$ to specify the Green function which is used to write the perturbative series expansion.

 We prove in Theorem \ref{1.10.05.1} that these Feynman intregral correlators coincide with the suitably normalised Hodge correlators.

-2mm {\bf Problem}.
-The Hodge correlators provide only the leading term of the $N \to \infty$ asymptotics of the Feynman integral correlators.
+\paragraph{Problem.} The Hodge correlators provide only the leading term of the $N \to \infty$ asymptotics of the Feynman integral correlators.
 The next terms in the asymptotics are given by the correlators corresponding to higher genus ribbon graphs.
-They are typically divergent.
-Can they be renormalised?
+They could be divergent.
+How to renormalise them?
 What is their role in the Hodge theory?